phillycommunitywireless/phillycommunitywireless/content/en/support.md

     - template: text-lr
       left:
         title: Partners & Collaborators
         text: "We partner with various property owners throughout North Philadelphia to build out our Wi-Fi network.
 Our priority is to build relationships with affordable housing organizations and other local groups focused on investing in existing communities.
 Other PCW partners include like-minded community organizations who provide digital access programs and services.
-[Click here](https://phillycommunitywireless.org/about/partners/) to see our list of valued community partners.
+[Click here](https://phillycommunitywireless.org/about/partners/) to see our list of valued community partners."

-        If you are interested in partnership opportunities, contact us at info@phillycommunitywireless.org."
       right:
         title: Funders & Supporters
         text: "Our funders make it possible for PCW to provide free internet access to tens of thousands of community members.
 [Click here](https://phillycommunitywireless.org/about/funders/) for more information on the funders that have invested in PCW and our community.

         If you are a funder and would like to connect with PCW, please reach out at info@communitywireless.org."

   # newsletter